All our courses are engaging, interactive and fun! Whether formal training or simply looking to brush up, we take online learning to the next level.

 “By and large”—another classic sailing phrase that’s drifted into everyday English.
 Here’s the nautical story behind it: ⚓ Nautical Origin of By and Large: In sailing terms: “By” the wind means sailing close-hauled, or as directly into the wind as possible—with the sails pulled in tight.
 “Large” means sailing with the wind coming from behind or at a favorable angle,...

-Unit of measure (distance) A cable is a unit of distance traditionally used to measure short distances at sea.
+A unit of distance traditionally used to measure short distances at sea.
 It is generally considered one-tenth of a nautical mile, which equals approximately 185.2 meters or 100 fathoms.
 The length of a cable can vary depending on the standard used.
-In the British Navy, a cable is...
+In the British Navy, a cable is traditionally defined as 1/10th of a nautical...

 The CADET mnemonic can help remember the corrections needed when converting between True North and Compass North bearings.
 It assists in adjusting for magnetic variation and deviation, which is essential for accurate navigation.
 Here’s what each letter in CADET represents: CADET Mnemonic Breakdown C — Compass: Start with the compass bearing, the direction the compass...